Royal Rumble (1989): Premilinary matches

 The first televised match was a two out of three falls match between Jim Duggan and The Hart Foundation (Bret Hart and Jim Neidhart) vs. Dino Bravo and The Fabulous Rougeaus (Jacques Rougeau and Raymond Rougeau).
 The powerful Neidhart and Bravo started the match.
 Duggan tagged in and Bravo ran to tag in Raymond.
 Duggan caught Raymond and connected with a scoop slam and an Old Glory.
 Duggan tagged in Bret Hart, who pinned Raymond with an inside cradle for a near-fall.
 He got Raymond with a sunset flip pinfall and then he hit a diving crossbody for another near-fall.
-Jacques tagged in and got a near-fall with a sunset flip on Hart but Hart clotheslined Jacques and took him to the corner.
-Jacques' partners did his help but Neidhart grinded Bravo and Raymond by a shoulder block.
+Jacques tagged in and got a near-fall with a sunset flip on Hart, but Hart clotheslined Jacques and took him to the corner.
+Jacques' partners did try to help, but Neidhart ground Bravo and Raymond by a shoulder block.
 Raymond pulled the rope down causing Hart to fall on the floor.
 Bravo hit a side suplex in the ring but didn't cover and instead tagged in Raymond who hit Hart with a Bombe de Rougeau and pinned him to get the first fall.
 Rougeau brothers continued to beat Hart, who was caught in Jacques' Boston crab.
-Hart managed to reach in his corner.
-Jacques tried to hit a bulldog on Hart but Hart countered it into an inverted atomic drop.
+Hart managed to reach his corner.
+Jacques tried to hit a bulldog on Hart, but Hart countered it into an inverted atomic drop.
 Duggan tagged in and hit a scoop slam on Raymond, followed by a forearm smash by Neidhart.
 He hit Bravo with a shoulder block and Duggan slingshotted Hart on Raymond and hit an elbow drop on Raymond and pinned him, getting the second fall.
-Bravo tagged in and hit Duggan with an atomic drop, sending Duggan in the corner who tagged Hart.
-Hart followed it up with a backbreaker on Bravo but Raymond shoved him from the ropes when Hart tried to hit an elbow drop.
+Bravo tagged in and hit Duggan with an atomic drop, sending Duggan into the corner who tagged Hart.
+Hart followed it up with a backbreaker on Bravo, but Raymond shoved him from the ropes when Hart tried to hit an elbow drop.
 All the six men began brawling.
 The referee was distracted.
 Duggan took advantage and hit Bravo with his 2x4.
 Hart pinned Bravo to get the third fall and the victory.